-As of the date of this AIF, Mawson holds 3,500,000 common shares of Hansa Resources Limited, 37,500 common shares of Tumi Resources Limited ("Tumi") and 600,000 common shares of Thomson Resources Limited.
+As of the date of this AIF, Mawson holds 37,500 common shares of Kingsmen Resources Limited ("Kingsmen") and 600,000 common shares of Thomson Resources Limited.

 DIVIDENDS

 Dividends

 There are no restrictions which prevent us from paying dividends.
 We have not paid any dividends on our common shares.
 The Company has no present intention of paying dividends on its common shares, as it anticipates that all available funds will be invested to finance the growth of its business.
 Our directors will determine if and when dividends should be declared and paid in the future, based on our financial position at the relevant time.